Hype-Labs/HypeChatDemo.android/README.md

             android:value="\ 00000000"/>
 ```

-Alternatively, you can configure the realm when the Hype services are requested to [start](https://hypelabs.io/docs/android/api-reference/#startmapstring-object) by passing the _Hype.OptionRealmKey_ with a `String` object indicating the realm.
+Notice the initial slash followed by an empty space.
+As indicated by [this](http://stackoverflow.com/questions/2154945/how-to-force-a-meta-data-value-to-type-string) StackOverflow discussion, the slash prevents the realm from being interpreted as a number, and instead forces it to be read as a string.
+Alternatively, the realm could be given with a `\0` suffix, such as `ABCDEFGH\0`.
+Also, you can configure the realm when the Hype services are requested to [start](https://hypelabs.io/docs/android/api-reference/#startmapstring-object) by passing the _Hype.OptionRealmKey_ with a `String` object indicating the realm.
 Here's how:

 ```java
         Hype.getInstance().start(new HashMap<String, Object>() {{